 Bleeding whilst on the pill (breakthrough bleeding)

 During the first few months, while your body is adjusting to the pill, you may have some vaginal bleeding in addition to the usual bleeding between packs.
 This is not serious but more of a nuisance.
 It may vary from spotting to a heavier loss like a light period.
 Do not stop taking your pill.
 This usually settles after the first 2-3 months.
-If it persists, see your doctor or nurse.
+If it continues (persists), see your doctor or nurse.
 Another brand of pill may be more suitable for you.

 Can I delay or skip a withdrawal bleed (period)?